 2. Product Filters

-Euro Car Parts lets you find auto parts through just entering the reg no of your vehicle.
+Euro Car Parts lets you find auto parts by just entering the registration number of your vehicle.

-Also, focus on making the discovery journey a 3-4 click task, before the results get displayed on the page.
-You could also try implementing a recommendation system that can present existing customers with auto parts that are related to their past purchases.
+Also, focus on making the discovery journey a 3-4 click task before the results get displayed on the page.
+You could also try implementing a recommendation engine that can present existing customers with auto parts related to their past purchases.

 3. An Easygoing On-Site Search